MartinaVojtkova/GeneFluxPipeline/README.md

 snakemake --use-conda --cores 40 --max-status-checks-per-second 0.01
 ```
 ## Output
-The pipeline provides genome annotation files from Prokka and the output of pan-genome analysis by Roary (excluding the temporary files)
+The pipeline provides genome annotation files from Prokka and the output of pan-genome analysis by Roary (excluding the temporary files).

 The main output of the pipeline is gene_metrics.tsv file.
 See example output [here](templates/gene_metrics_example.tsv).

 `gene_metrics.tsv` contains: